x12q/kotlin-randomizer/README.md

 )
 ```

-A random instance of it can be created as this:
+A random instance of such class can be created as this:

 ```kotlin
 import com.x12q.kotlin.randomizer.lib.random